Jim Leavelle, lawman at Lee Harvey Oswald’s side, dies at 99

-DALLAS (AP) — Jim Leavelle, the longtime Dallas lawman who was captured in one of history’s most iconic photographs as he escorted President John F. Kennedy’s assassin moments before he was fatally shot, has died.
+DALLAS (AP) — Jim Leavelle, the longtime Dallas lawman who was captured in one of history’s most iconic photographs as he escorted President John F. Kennedy’s assassin as he was fatally shot, has died.
 He was 99.

 Leavelle, distinctive in his light-colored suit and white Stetson, is seen in the photograph with his hand on Lee Harvey Oswald, Leavelle’s body stiffening as nightclub owner Jack Ruby shot the handcuffed presidential assassin at close range on live TV in 1963.
 Leavelle appears shocked as Oswald grimaces in pain.

-Leavelle’s daughter, Tanya Evers, told The Associated Press her father died Thursday while visiting her sister in Colorado.
+Leavelle’s daughter Tanya Evers told The Associated Press her father died Thursday while visiting her sister in Colorado.
 He fell earlier this week and broke his hip, requiring surgery at a Denver hospital, Evers said Friday.
 He responded well to the surgery, she said, but then later suffered a heart attack.

 In the decades after the assassination, Leavelle regularly spoke at schools and before various groups because he believed “he had a responsibility to share his story,” said Evers, who lives in San Antonio.